 Summary of Conditions:

 The hiring agency must provide the following to ILETSB when hiring an out-of-state trained officer:

 The supplemental documentation, Authorization to Obtain and Release Form, FBI criminal history check and a copy of the Basic Training Certificate (if available) must be submitted to begin the waiver review process.
-Please forward those documents to PTB.Certification@Illinois.gov (preferred), fax them, or mail them to the ILETSB office.
+Please email those documents to PTB.Certification@Illinois.gov (preferred), fax them, or mail them to the ILETSB office.

 After the Board has verified the Basic Training from the out-of-state POST, a letter will be sent to the hiring agency indicating the requirements needed to fulfill the conditions of the waiver.